top of page

 Step 2 - Apply for permission to commence training

-You will need to complete the prescribed application form and attach the required supporting documents, including your qualifications & required supporting documents.
-You will also need to be at least 23 years of age before submitting your application.
+You must complete the prescribed application form and attach the required supporting documents, including your qualifications and supporting documents.

 The documents that you will need to submit with your application include the following:

-• Certified copy of your trade test certificate (if you an artisan applicant)
+Certified copy of your trade test certificate (if you are an artisan applicant)

-• Application fee (R50.00) proof of payment - the DMR application form provides the banking details to use, or you can pay at any of the DMR regional offices.
+Application fee (R550.00) proof of payment - the DMR application form provides the banking details to use, or you can pay at any of the DMR regional offices.
 Make sure you keep a copy of the proof of payment.

 Step 3 - Obtain the 'Annexure E' book